Nadine M. Aktan, PhD, FNP-BC

 (973) 972-1227

-Nadine Aktan, PhD, FNP-BC (she/hers) is the Interim Associate Dean of the Division of Entry to Baccalaureate Practice at Rutgers School of Nursing.
-Dr. Aktan is a nurse educator, scholar and family nurse practitioner who has specialized in the provision of advanced nursing care across the lifespan in varied primary and urgent care settings.
-Her professional focus changed in 2005 when appointed to an academic position at William Paterson University, where she rose to the role of Chairperson from 2013-2019.
-Dr. Aktan’s research area of expertise includes the exploration into facets of nursing education and the nurse practitioner’s role in the optimization of patient care outcomes.
-Her program of scholarship has included a myriad of publications and professional presentations at local, regional, national and international forums, as well as her popular books: Fast Facts for the New Nurse Practitioner and Fast Facts for Nurse Practitioners: Current Practice Essentials for the Clinical Subspecialties (Springer).
+Nadine Aktan, PhD, FNP-BC (she/her/hers) currently serves as a Professor and the Interim Associate Dean of the Division of Entry into Baccalaureate Practice at Rutgers School of Nursing.
+Dr. Aktan is a nurse educator, scholar, and family nurse practitioner who has specialized in the provision of advanced nursing care across the lifespan in varied primary and urgent care settings.
+Her professional focus changed when appointed to an academic position at William Paterson University, where she rose to the role of Chairperson.
+Dr. Aktan’s research area of expertise includes the exploration into facets of nursing education, the nurse practitioner’s role in the optimization of patient care outcomes, the promotion of health equity to maintain health, and the strategies to diversify and strengthen the nursing workforce.
+Her program of scholarship has included a myriad of publications and professional presentations at local, regional, national, and international forums, as well as her popular books: Fast Facts for the New Nurse Practitioner and Fast Facts for Nurse Practitioners: Current Practice Essentials for the Clinical Subspecialties (Springer).
 Dr. Aktan was a NJ Biz Nurse and March of Dimes Nurse Educator of the Year finalist.